 This old prison once saw near 10,000 prisoners a year in the 19th century and is made up of several scary underground passageways.
 Many of the inmates were awaiting trial and were given the death penalty, others were stuck in the dark and cold cells as their sanity slowly drained away.
 After the closure of the prison, several ghosts of the doomed have been seen, including an old lady desperately seeking help, a man lurking in the prison's corridors and the hysterical cries of the children trapped within the walls.

-These destinations were originally taken from Rob Bell's London Secrets & Mysteries on Travel Channel UK.
+Some of these destinations were taken from Rob Bell's London Secrets & Mysteries on Travel Channel UK.